AhmetZamanis/DeepLearningEnergyForecasting/Report.md

 <img src="https://github.com/AhmetZamanis/DeepLearningEnergyForecasting/blob/main/ReportImages/LSTMpreds2.png" width="500"/> <img src="https://github.com/AhmetZamanis/DeepLearningEnergyForecasting/blob/main/ReportImages/TrafoPreds2.png" width="500"/>

 We see both models generally do a decent job of predicting the process mean.
-- The LSTM predictions are "smoother" compared to the Transformer predictions, which often capture even the hourly fluctuations very well.
+- The LSTM predictions are smoother compared to the Transformer predictions, which often capture even the hourly fluctuations very well.
 Although in some cases, the fluctuations in the Transformer predictions do not seem meaningful.
 - Again, the Transformer prediction intervals are wider & do a better job overall of containing the actual values.

 \